spoilvoid/OpenLTM/README.md

-# OpenLTSM (Open-Source Large Time Series Models)
+# OpenLTM (Open-Source Large Time-Series Models)

-Large time series models, pre-training datasets, adaptation techniques, and new benchmarks.
+Large time-series models, pre-training datasets, adaptation techniques, and benchmarks.

 > [!NOTE]
-> OpenLTSM is under a rapid development intending to explore the design philosophy of large foundation models in the time series field.
+> OpenLTM is a open codebase intending to explore the design philosophy of large time-series models (LTM).
 It is not intended to be completely compatiable with official codebases and existing checkpoints.
-> We aim to provide a neat codebase to develop and evaluate large time series models (LTSM), which covers three milestone applications: **supervised training**, **large-scale pre-training**, and **large model adaptation**.
+> We aim to provide a neat pipeline to develop and evaluate large time-series models, which covers three milestone applications: **supervised training**, **large-scale pre-training**, and **large adaptation**.
-> Anyone interested is welcome to provide interesting works and PR :)

 > For deep time series models and task-specific benchmarks, we strongly recommend [Time-Series-Library](https://github.com/thuml/Time-Series-Library) and this comprehensive [Suvery](https://arxiv.org/abs/2407.13278).

-:triangular_flag_on_post: **News** (2024.10) We include four large time series models, release pre-training logic, and provide scripts.
+:triangular_flag_on_post: **News** (2024.10) We include four large time-series models, release pre-training logic, and provide scripts.

+## What is LTM

+LTM (Large Time-series Model) is a familiy of scalable deep model built on foundation backbones (e.g. Transformers) and large-scale pre-training, which will be applied to a variety of heterogenerous time series and diverse downstream tasks.
+For more information, please refer to [Large-Time-Series-Model](https://github.com/thuml/Large-Time-Series-Model).

 ## Model Checklist